murshed/Crowdfunding-Login-Form/readme.txt

 = Do I need to do anything after installation =

 No, just install and activate.
-Enjoy.
+Add the shortcode "[wp_login_form redirect="https://cfpro.test/login/cf-dashboard"]" Enjoy.

 == Screenshots ==